-If your client is deportable, you may want to consider whether post-conviction relief (vacating the conviction in criminal court based on some legal error in the proceeding) or a pardon might improve his/her legal situation.
+If your client is deportable, you should not file for naturalization and may want to consider steps to vacate the conviction in criminal court or seek a gubernatorial pardon.
 See INA § 237(a)(2)(A)(vi) to determine if a pardon would ameliorate consequences.
-If the conviction is from New York, you can contact IDP for support at immdefense.org.